-Drum Tuition Principles
+Drum Tuition Principles and testimonials

 In drumming there are basic techniques, rudimentary studies and practices that all drummers should learn so you have a good foundation for any style of drumming you may want to pursue.
 These will guide you and help make you into a good and competent player.

 The two crucial characteristics of a good drummer are technique and feel.
 You practice technique to give you control over your fingers, wrists, arms and legs so that it becomes second nature and you don’t have to think about it while you are playing.
 When you have mastered technique it frees your mind and body up to allow you to get into the sound of the grooves you are playing, to get in to the sound of the drums and bring out the feel of it, the music of it.
 Feel is the spark that defines the great drummers.

 My drum lessons are about incorporating these ideas, concepts and practices.
 I teach that the drums are first and foremost a groove orientated instrument, but are also musically percussive and to think creatively on the drum kit.
 I use rudimentary studies not just as exercises but as an integral part of playing and I encourage students to learn various styles of drumming in order to improvise and to enhance one’s own individual style.